-For a long time, AI in marketing was one thing above all: fascinating, but difficult to grasp.
-Many companies experimented with chatbots, automated text generators or predictive analysis models - often detached from everyday life, without a clear direction and usually under the label of "innovation".
+For a long time, AI in marketing was one thing above all else: fascinating, but hard to grasp.
+Many companies experimented with chatbots, automated text generators, or predictive analytics models—often in isolation from day-to-day operations, without a clear direction, and usually under the banner of “innovation.”

-But this phase is over.
-AI has grown up - and with it the demands on marketing managers.
-The question is no longer "Should we use AI?", but "How do we integrate AI strategically and profitably into our marketing processes?"
+But that phase is over.
+AI has come of age—and so have the demands placed on marketing professionals.
+The question is no longer “Should we use AI?” but “How do we integrate AI strategically and profitably into our marketing processes?”

-Many marketing departments have already come into contact with AI:
+Many marketing departments have already had some experience with AI:

 -